 It is estimated that at least 25% of all persons with diabetes will eventually develop a foot infection, and this problem remains the most common cause of both diabetes-related hospitalisations and lower extremity amputations.
 As non-specialists are usually responsible for treating these infections, a new guideline was considered necessary by the IWGDF, expanding what was published in 2016 on the diagnosis and management of foot infections in persons with diabetes.

 In addition to this, the updated recommendations aim to combat a “global antimicrobial crisis”.
-Lipsky said: “We are not producing new antibiotics and the ones we have are not as useful because of the developing resistance of microorganisms, so we have to use the antibiotics we have available in the wisest possible way.”
+Lipsky said: “We are not producing new antibiotics and the ones we have are not as useful because of the developing resistance of microorganisms, so we have to use the antibiotics we have available in the widest possible way.”

-In support of the guideline, the infection committee of the IWGDF produced an update of a 2015 systematic review of interventions for treating infection, and a first time systematic review on the diagnosis of infection.
+In support of the guideline, the infection committee of the IWGDF produced an update of a 2015 systematic review of interventions for treating infection, and a first-time systematic review on the diagnosis of infection.
 The guideline updates the severity of infection classification scheme (see below) that the infection committee developed in 2004, with osteomyelitis—an infection of the bone—now having the separate designation of “O”.

 Key recommendations on diagnosis, as explained by Lipsky, encourage physicians to assess all diabetic foot ulcers according to the IWGDF classification system, which grades diabetic foot patients from 1–4 depending on whether they have no infection, a mild infection, a moderate infection or a severe infection.
 In cases of serious infection, a patient should be hospitalised, while outpatient treatment would be suitable for most moderate and mild cases.

-The performance characteristics of a number of helpful diagnostic tests are detailed in the guidelines, such as a probe-to-bone test, various serum inflammatory markers and imaging techniques.
+The performance characteristics of a number of helpful diagnostic tests are detailed in the guidelines, such as a probe-to-bone test, various serum inflammatory markers, and imaging techniques.
 Lipsky added that if there is an infected wound “you should culture tissue, not send swab specimens,” and process them using standard methods as opposed to newer molecular techniques.
-In selected cases, potentially infected bone should be sampled for a definitive diagnosis of osteomyelitis or to establish the causative pathogen(s) and antibiotic susceptibility results.
+In selected cases, the potentially infected bone should be sampled for a definitive diagnosis of osteomyelitis or to establish the causative pathogen(s) and antibiotic susceptibility results.

-Turning his focus to guidelines for treating infection, Lipsky emphasised that antibiotics shown to be effective in clinical trials should be selected based on the likely pathogen(s), severity of infection and risk of adverse events, and be administered orally in mild and most moderate cases.
+Turning his focus to guidelines for treating infection, Lipsky emphasised that antibiotics shown to be effective in clinical trials should be selected based on the likely pathogen(s), the severity of infection and risk of adverse events, and be administered orally in mild and most moderate cases.
 Regarding the duration of therapy, he stated: “Most of us treat much too long.
-There is good evidence based on randomised controlled trials that no more than one to two weeks of treatment is necessary for the vast majority of soft tissue infections, and no more than six weeks for bone infections.”
+There is good evidence based on randomised controlled trials that no more than one to two weeks of treatment is necessary for the vast majority of soft tissue infections and no more than six weeks for bone infections.”

 Treating patients with PAD